WOGRA-AG/functionserver/README.md

 # WOGRA Function Server
 The Functionserver executes jaavscript functions on serverside.
 The javascript code can be added over a rest server to the server.
-The javascript snippets will be stored in a database table (currently mysql). over the another rest call the javascript can be executed.
+The javascript snippets will be stored in a database table (currently mysql). over another rest call the javascript can be executed.

 To make live easier we added two simple http request function to javascript (httpget and httppost) which executes the http commands. there are some config files which must be edited to make the service available. they all are stored in the service directory.